 SKAGs reflect a preference for relevance in your ad groups, but Yadegar says Google’s changes to match types call for a different strategy, achieving the same relevance with specific topics instead:

-“While historically we used to literally only have one keyword in each ad group, given the new match type changes from Google,” explains Yadegar.
 “We tend to be a bit more ‘single topic per ad group (STAG),’ which may contain a handful of different keywords as opposed to just having one.”

 Take our example from earlier.
-Instead of separate ad groups and ads for “American visas for Canadians” and “Move to the U.S. as a Canadian,” these would be categorized under the same topic: Canadian immigration to U.S.
+Instead of separate ad groups and ads for “American visas for Canadians” and “Move to the U.S. as a Canadian,” these would be categorized under the same topic: Canadian immigration to the U.S.

-But how do you know which topics your audience cares about?
+How do you know which topics your audience cares about?
 And which topics will result in more conversions and thus more ROI for your brand?

 (Image: Adobe)